MicrosoftDocs/query-docs/query-languages/dax/isfiltered-function-dax.md

 TRUE when *ColumnName* or a column of *TableName* is being filtered directly.
 If there is no filter or if the filtering happens because a different column in the same table or in a related table is being filtered, then FALSE is returned.

 ## Remarks

+- A table or column is said to be filtered *directly* when in the current filter context one or more filters are applied to that table or column.
+A table or column is said to be *cross-filtered* when one or more filters are applied to a related table, or another column in the same table or a related table.

-- *ColumnName* is said to be filtered directly when the filter or filters apply over the column.
-A column is said to be cross-filtered when a filter applied to another column in the same table or in a related table affects *ColumnName* by filtering it as well.
+- A table or column is said to be filtered *directly* when in the current filter context one or more filters are applied to that table or column.
+A table or column is said to be *cross-filtered* when in the current filter context one or more filters are applied to a related table, or another column in the same table or a related table.

+- A column is said to be cross-filtered when a filter applied to another column in the same table or in a related table affects ColumnName by filtering it as well.

 - The related function [ISCROSSFILTERED](iscrossfiltered-function-dax.md) returns TRUE when *TableName* or *ColumnName* or another column in the same or related table is being filtered.